samply/cce-fhir-gen/README.md

 The original purpose of this tool was to generate synthetic XML data which conforms to the CCE FHIR profiles.

-However, while working on the CCE Explorer (the UI for the CCE VDC project), it became clear that some data (like a `catalogue.json`) expected by the CCE Explorer can also be generated using the same code, Hence, the original scope has expanded and newer command-line arguments have been added.
+However, while working on the CCE Explorer (the UI for the CCE VDC project), it became clear that some data (like a `catalogue.json`) expected by the CCE Explorer can be generated using the same code.
+Similarly, various FHIR profiles (like CodeSystems) can also be generated.

+Hence, the original scope has expanded and newer command-line arguments have been added.

-> **NOTE**: If you, as a developer are only interested in synthetic data (and you don't work on the CCE Explorer UI), then you can safely ignore the `catalogue` cmd-line option and use only the `synthetic-data` option.
+> **NOTE**: If you, as a developer are only interested in synthetic data (and you don't work on the CCE Explorer UI, or the CCE FHIR profiles), then you can safely ignore the `catalogue` and the `fhir-resources` cmd-line options and use only the `synthetic-data` option.

-This repository contains [Rust](https://www.rust-lang.org/) code to generate synthetic XML data for [CCE FHIR profiles](https://simplifier.net/cce) and it also generates a `catalogue.json` (to be used by the CCE Explorer UI).
+This repository contains [Rust](https://www.rust-lang.org/) code to -
+- generate synthetic XML data for [CCE FHIR profiles](https://simplifier.net/cce)
+- generate a `catalogue.json` (to be used by the CCE Explorer UI)
+- or, to generate various FHIR profiles themselves

 ## FHIR library